Silicon Valley Bank seized by US regulators

 It marks the largest bank failure since Washington Mutual during the height of the 2008 financial crisis.

-“Silicon Valley Bank, Santa Clara, California, was closed today by the California Department of Financial Protection and Innovation, which appointed the Federal Deposit Insurance Corporation as receiver,” it read.
+“Silicon Valley Bank, Santa Clara, California, was closed today by the California Department of Financial Protection and Innovation, which appointed the Federal Deposit Insurance Corporation as receiver,” a statement from regulators read.

-Silicon Valley Bank is also the first FDIC-insured institution to fail this year, the FDIC said.
+Silicon Valley Bank is the first FDIC-insured institution to fail this year.

 The move comes after SVB Financial Group was exploring options, including a sale, after its efforts to raise capital through a stock sale failed and affected markets.